tommyguo/blogg/README.md

     sudo npm start

-We need to use `sudo` in order to bind on port 80.
+We need to use `sudo` in order to bind to port 80.

 ### Open up your web browser: